mna/0value/posts/introducing agora: a dynamic, embeddable programming language built with Go.md

 I had a blast writing this v0.1 release.
 Go is truly my language of choice nowadays, and I think it played a big part in what I feel is a simple and clean design of the runtime and the native API.

-There are a few things I haven't talked about, I guess there will be other blog posts on agora in the future, until then v0.2 is calling me, gotta go!
+There are a few things I haven't talked about, this is merely an overview of the language, so I guess there will be other blog posts on agora in the future.
+Until then, hopefully you'll be compelled to try it out and let me know what works and what doesn't!

 [simdiff]: https://github.com/PuerkitoBio/agora/wiki/Similarities-and-differences-with-Go
 [agora]: https://github.com/PuerkitoBio/agora